BioContainers/edu/series/developer-manual/10_biocontainers-dockerfile.md

 # Extra:            with new lines if necessary
 #################################################################

-# Set the base image to biodocker base image
+# Set the base image to biocontainers base image
-FROM biodckr/biodocker
+FROM biocontainers/biocontainers

 ################## BEGIN INSTALLATION ######################